IshrakAbedin/YoutubeScrapper/README.md

 All compressed data, by default are saved under:
 > *python/out/compresseddata/*

 **Make the directories beforehand if you are working with default settings and clean the directories before each run manually.
-Work with only */python/batchdriver.py* which includes all the settings in the beginning of the file.
+Run and work with only */python/batchdriver.py* which includes all the settings in the beginning of the file.
 Alternatively you can write your own driver.
 The APIs are *vidcomp*, *vidproc* and *yscrappper*.**